Javert899/pm4py-distr/README.md

 2) CREATE A "master" FOLDER CONTAINING THE PARTITIONED DATASETS THAT YOU WANT TO USE

+See the PARTITIONING.txt file for instructions on how to partition a log file into a partitioned dataset!

 3) LAUNCH THE MASTER

 Launch the master with the command: python launch.py --type master --conf master --port 5001